Catalyst Fund: Frequently Asked Questions

 If accepted, when would my grant start?

-Will I receive feedback and guidance if I’m invited to submit a full proposal?
+Will I receive feedback and guidance if I’m invited to submit a full application?

 What is Fluxx?